-by WeatherFlow meteorologist Shea Gibson
+By WeatherFlow meteorologist Shea Gibson on June 30, 2015.

 In this blog series, we explore the vast realm of Sea Breezes.
 What are Sea Breezes?
 How do they work?
 What would they look like if I could see them?
 Is there only one kind?
 How do you forecast for them?
-These are the questions we hear frequently and these are the question we constantly have to ask ourselves when we look over the region on a daily basis.
+These are the questions we hear frequently and these are the questions we constantly have to ask ourselves when we look over the region on a daily basis.

 The first question is “What are Sea Breezes?”
 By definition: The breeze that blows from the sea toward the land during the day, as air rising over the warmer land is replaced by cooler air from above the sea.
 Now other than being winds that blow in off the ocean, they are very complex in nature and require specific sets of criteria for the various speeds they are able to generate.
 The land-sea interface is very unique and very sensitive to the temperatures of both land and water.
 You’ve probably been out at the beach and noticed the winds almost dead calm and then all of a sudden they crank up out of nowhere without storming present…or a slower more gradual build until the sand is seemingly starting to cut you off at or below the knees.
 Or at other times you see clouds building and storms issuing out their rumbles…but never make it to the beaches.
 This leads us to the next question…

 “How do they work?”
 First let’s take a look at what a typical setup is for the SE coastline: The Sea Breeze is in all actuality, a really unique type of cold front.
 In most cases, it sits offshore at night while land breezes (offshore Westerly winds down-sloping the elevations of NC, SC and GA) are generated from land cooling faster than the water.
 As the sun rises and the land heats (especially during our hotter months), the Sea Breeze “front” advances onto land and penetrates inland.
 The distance varies with the overall atmospheric profile of the area at the time, which is rarely the exact same from day to day.
 As the front advances, the warm air parcels known as “thermals” rise into the atmosphere from radiational heating (land heating) to help clouds build inland where low level moist air circulations mix with the hotter air along the head of the front.
 Additionally, urban heating over industrial zones, cities, asphalt parking lots, rooftops, etc… very often accelerate this process just inland or along the coast where air temps become significantly higher than what the normal temperature is.
 Now when we have heat rising and moist ocean air or inland residual moist soils from prior rains and/or moist vegetative areas inland, we will see low level circulations start to mix the two types of air to create large areas of instability – which creates convection.
 Opposing directions of mid level and upper level winds frequently drive these inland areas of convective clouding/storms towards the ocean, where they are met by the Sea Breeze front.
-This is known as the convergence zone.
-This is an area of enhanced convective activity and/or thunderstorms… and at the higher levels, the overflow of unstable air aloft pushes out as stabilized return flow back out over the ocean that cools, condenses and falls back to the surface…. which gets pulled right back into the Sea Breeze front again.
+This is known as the convergence zone and is an area of enhanced convective activity and/or thunderstorms.
+At the higher levels, the overflow of unstable air aloft pushes out as stabilized return flow back out over the ocean that cools, condenses and falls back to the surface…. which gets pulled right back into the Sea Breeze front again.
 This is known as a classic “Sea Breeze circulation”.
 Many times with a stronger Sea Breeze front, we see the inland storms get held back and explains why those storms sometimes never make it to the coast.

 Here is a great pic from the NOAA/COMET Program that shows what I like to call the “coastal wind wheel”.